 Once you decide for sure that it’s a laptop backpack you’re looking for, there are a number of features to look for to be sure you get a bag that will truly help you and suit you well.

 Just as laptops themselves are never created equal, neither are laptop backpacks.
 Every backpack won’t fit every laptop.
-That huge screen may work out will for you, but you might struggle to find a pack to carry it in.
+That huge screen may work out well for you, but you might struggle to find a pack to carry it in.

 Laptop backpacks have sleeves or special compartments that the computers fit into to keep them protected.
-You need to either check the specs to see if it will fit your laptop, or physically try your laptop in the bag to be sure it will fit.
+You need to either check the specs to see if it will fit your laptop or physically try your laptop in the bag to be sure it will fit.

 The next things to examine when choosing a laptop backpack are the construction and design.

 One very important factor in the construction is that it be made from a waterproof material, to be sure your laptop will be kept safe in the rain.
-You’ll also get a secondary benefit of being protected against spills and leaks.
+You’ll also get the secondary benefit of being protected against spills and leaks.
 Sometimes they even offer a secondary level of protection, by having either foam or a hard plastic shell in addition to the waterproof material.

 The other factor to check for in the design of the laptop backpack is the arrangement of pockets that are included for you to pack away your charger, other cords, flash drives, and more.
 Only you know how you’ll be using the bag, whether for business, school, gaming, or something else entirely, so only you know the design that will work best for you.